vraj137/hack-the-north-2021/README.md

 ## What's Next for Fitness Freak ‼️
 This is just the beginning, soon Fitness Freak will create a platform where users are also allowed to video chat and message friends regarding their health goals and challenges to play.
 As for video chat, it will be a platform allowing users to challenge their friends to a friendly battle where the AI will scan for users' bodies during each push-up and give points when each posture is done correctly.

+### By: Vraj Bhavsar, Taoguang Xing, and Rahul Negi